md6-0/md6-0/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Altia as an OutSystems certified developer.
+- 🔭 I’m currently working in Altia as an OutSystems certified developer.
+- ❤️ I love working with CSS and creating little proyects where I challenge myself to use all my CSS skills.
-- 🌱 I’m currently learning about the OutSystems platform.
+- 🌱 I’m currently learning about the OutSystems Low Code platform.
+But I’m always learning about CSS good practices, trends and new features.
+- ⚡ Fun fact: As a trainee in a web development company I found my love for CSS.
+When I was a student I kinda hate CSS, but after working intensely with it for a couple of months, I found myself making little proyects and reading articles to improve my CSS skills and knowledge.
+During my stay as a trainee, I also learned about SASS/SCSS and how helpfull and powerfull it is.

 <!--
 **md6-0/md6-0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.